octobercms/docs/cms-ajax.md

 The second attribute of the `request()` method is the options.
 You can use any options and methods compatible with the [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/).
 The following options are specific for the October framework:

 - *update* - an object, specifies a list partials and page elements (as CSS selectors) to update: {'partial': '#select'}.
+If the selector string is prepended with the @ symbol, the content received from the server will be appended to the element, instead of replacing the existing content.
 - *confirm* - the confirmation string.
 If set, the confirmation is displayed before the request is sent.
 If the users clicks the Cancel button, the request cancels.
 - *data* - an optional object specifying data to be sent to the server along with the form data: {var: 'value'}.
 - *redirect* a string specifying an URL to redirect the browser to after the successful request.